 Exam Station Applications

 Each exam station gets a standard CLM Lite build.
-Several custom software applications are installed atop the operating system to allow communication with and control from our desktop application suite.
-This custom software is maintained by the TLT/LAT/LAI/eTesting Group.
+Several custom software applications are installed atop the operating system which allows us to communication with and control the stations from our desktop application suite.

 Exams are delivered from the Penn State LMS (currently Canvas) via a customized web browser known as the Secure Browser.
 Exam stations are configured to only allow logons of assigned users during a specific exam slot.
 Once a user logs on, he/she is only permitted to use the Secure Browser to take a specific exam.
 When the user logs off, the exam station is locked down again.
-Keeping tight control of access to exam stations is an important security measure used in the Pollock Testing Center.
+Keeping tight access to exam stations is an important security measure.

 Check In Program (CHIP)